 MY GUMS BLEED WHEN I BRUSH.
 IS THIS NORMAL?

 Periodontal disease (gum disease) is a bacterial infection of your gums.
-The gum tissue becomes red, puffy, and bleed easily because of the localized bacterial infection.
-As the disease progresses, the gum tissue and bone holding the tooth is destroyed.
+The gum tissue becomes red, puffy, and bleeds easily because of the localized bacterial infection.
+As the disease progresses, the gum tissue and bone holding the tooth are destroyed.

 Gum disease facts:

 - Gum disease is caused by the bacteria in plaque.

 - Everyone has bacteria in their mouth.